 Keto Cauliflower Hummus is a low-carb, paleo, vegan, and gluten-free dip, the perfect creamy cold dip for everyone!

-This cauliflower hummus is a deliciously smooth, creamy cold dip for your next party platter.
+This cauliflower hummus is a delicious, smooth, creamy cold dip for your next party platter.
 It makes a perfect cold dip for raw veggies, nachos, or to spread into sandwiches.

 Cooking light and enjoying clean eating recipes has never been so easy!
 This dip is ready in less than 20 minutes, and you won’t miss the chickpeas!

-My family is obsessed with hummus.
+Everybody is obsessed with hummus.
 Really!
-Did you see that fun movie ‘You Don’t mess with the Zohan’ where people dip anything into hummus?
-Well, that’s us.
-I think it’s getting worse since my husband turned vegan.
+Did you see that movie ‘You Don’t mess with the Zohan’ where people dip anything into hummus?
+Do you also do that?

-They love my pesto chili hummus, but today, I wanted to surprise them A LOT with a chickpea-free hummus: a paleo cauliflower hummus recipe.
+Cauliflower Hummus is a hummus without chickpeas: a paleo cauliflower hummus recipe.
 Cauliflower is an amazing substitute for chickpeas in hummus.
 Really!
 Who would have thought?
 It makes the creamiest hummus ever.

 All you need to make a creamy cauliflower hummus are the ingredients below: